 Having the confidence to offer a fair value for a vehicle is not easy, and as we all know, if we lowball the salesperson, there’s a good chance we won’t hear back from them anytime soon.

-That’s why we like that CarEdge added negotiation insights to their vehicle results.
+That’s why we like that CarEdge added market insights to their vehicle results.
 You can see how many days a car has been on the dealer’s lot, what the local supply of that vehicle is, and how many similar cars have sold in the past 45 days.

 Plus, there are no ads or lead generation form for dealers.
 Instead, CarEdge has a 4 step buying guide that you can download (which includes handy email templates) to contact the dealer and get a fair price.
+Even better, CarEdge offers the option of working with a Car Coach who will help you negotiate your deal from start to finish.

 - No advertisements or sponsored listings